-It’s vital to look at your newsletter design from the perspective of the email subscriber.
+Try putting yourself in your subscribers’ shoes.
+It’s vital to look at your Valentine’s newsletter design from their point of view.

-Which pictures would your target group like?
+Which pictures would your audience like to see this Valentine’s Day?
 (Note: The question is not, which photos do you like?)
-Selecting imagery appealing to your target group is key!
+Selecting newsletter images that appeal to your target audience is key!

 A perfume brand might have a lot of success with a photo of softly lit red roses.
 But in hipper-than-thou sectors, such as electronics or music tech, you’d be laughed out of town with that.
 You’d need something more cutting-edge.

 When you’re choosing Valentine’s email images, remember you’ve got to do a balancing act.
 You want to visually speak to your specific target group but do so in as broad a way as possible.
 Basically, you don’t want anyone to feel excluded by your images. 😕

 A romantic picture of a man and woman embracing might exclude your nonheterosexual audience members, whereas a “LOVE” statue has a better chance of appealing to both your heterosexual and nonheterosexual audience members.
 (Unless you do marketing for a dating app and can segment by dating preferences!)

 In addition to making sure you choose images tailored to your audience, you need to consider other design elements.
 What color scheme, email font and symbols will you use? 🎨

 Ask yourself: How much will your Valentine’s Day email template differ from your usual email branding?
 Do you want to make big changes?
 Or just add accent notes to your corporate identity to give it holiday flair?